VHugoBarnes/opentasks/documentation/src/content/docs/journey/tech-stack.md

 ---
-title: Tech Stack used to build OpenTasks
+title: Tech Stack
+description: An overview of the technologies used to build OpenTasks
-description: ...
 ---

-# Hello
+This is how I build OpenTasks.

+## Next.js

+## Prisma

+## PostgreSQL